common-workflow-language/cwl-website/content/README.md

     - Alternately, remove this from `_structure.scss`? `.table > :not(:last-child) > :last-child > * {border-bottom: 2px solid $table-border-light; }`
     - That adds a line under the table heading
   - Implementations - increase width of left-column?
-* Are GitHub & Twitter nav icons too big on mobile??
-* Add bottom padding to GH & Twitter icons on mobile
+  - Why is table margin repeated in both _structure.scss and _type.scss??
 * Add mobile nav close on click/touch outside
+* Add GH & Twitter icons to nav ul??
+* Accesibility: Skip links

-### Cleanup
+### Cleanup & Deployment

 * Remove unnecessary img files from assets/img/ once final icons are decided on
+* Ensure hypothes.is is off for live site

 ## Reference